Back to species list

 Distribution & Habitat

-Breeds across eastern Palearctic: Siberia, northern Mongolia, northeastern China, Korea, and Japan.
-Migrates south to winter in southern and south-eastern Asia and Indonesia.
-Breeding habitat consists of coniferous forest with dense understory, often near watercourses or forest edges.
-Wintering habitat similarly favors dense vegetation cover.
+Breeds in the eastern Palearctic from Siberia and northern Mongolia, northeastern China, Korea, and across to Japan.
+Winters in southern and south-eastern Asia and Indonesia.
+Breeding habitat consists of coniferous forest with dense understory, often beside rivers or at woodland edges.
+In winter, it stays in dense vegetation.
+It is a very rare vagrant to Europe and as far east as Pakistan.

 Source: Wikipedia · CC BY-SA 3.0